 No goat is without its flaws.
 If they get out, they will eat through your yard and garden, so being prepared with adequate fencing is key before bringing the goats home.

-Know what you're planning to do with your goats.
-There are three things most people use goats for: dairy, meat, or fiber (mohair, or goat hair).
+Before purchasing a goat, it’s important to know what you’re planning to do with it.
+Most people raise goats for dairy, meat, or fiber (mohair or goat hair).

-If you're going to be milking your goats, be sure the udders are shaped right for your hands, especially if you have hand issues such as arthritis, etc.
+If you’re going to be milking your goats, be sure the udders are shaped right for your hands, especially if you have hand issues such as arthritis.

 Nigerian goat’s milk is delicious and makes fantastic products, but they can be harder to milk.

-Knowing the familial history of the goat you're looking to buy can be helpful.
-If you're able, take a look at the mom and dad's utters, this may help you to know if the baby's udders will be good for you or not.
+Knowing the familial history of the goat you’re looking to buy can be helpful.
+If you’re able, take a look at the mom’s utters; this may help you to know if the baby’s udders will be good for you or not.

 Goat Breeds